parin225/Data-Visualization-Team-Project/README.md

 ### Creating our Website- Javascript- HTML/CSS/Flask/Plotly/GeoJSON/Video

 ## Homepage
 For our home page we used HTML to upload relative information to HIV, created a dropdown menu and created an interactive map of all countries showing 2017 data on people living with HIV relative to each country.
+To create the interactive map, we downloaded the GeoJSON from online to trace the borders of the countries.
 When styling the page, such as for text, text colors, and background we used CSS.
 ## Preventions Page
 We used HTML to upload relative information on preventions and also created an interactive widget to find local treatment centers by entering zipcodes, which was created in HTML.
 We also created an user-driven interaction of a YouTube video on ART/PrEP which was created using an additional Javascript library - Video.js.
 Lastly, the styling of the page is created via CSS.
 ## Treatments Page